Maumagnaguagno/HyperTensioN_U/README.md

 Instead of using calls in unusual ways to discover all the objects that are visible for a certain agent, we can exploit off-the-shelf libraries and delegate this unification to an external procedure.
 Such external methods are semantic attachments, a term coined by [Weyhrauch (1980)](http://www.sciencedirect.com/science/article/pii/0004370280900156 "Prolegomena to a theory of mechanized formal reasoning") to describe the attachment of an interpretation to a predicate symbol using an external procedure.
 Semantic attchments in planning was already explored by [Christian Dornhege et al. (2009)](https://www.aaai.org/ocs/index.php/ICAPS/ICAPS09/paper/viewFile/754/1101 "Semantic attachments for domain-independent planning systems").
-Their signature must be explicitly defined as such and can be used as regular predicates in preconditions.
+A semantic attachment signature must be explicitly defined as such and can be used as regular predicates in preconditions.

 ```Lisp
 (:attachments (visible ?agent ?object))
 ```

-Their definition is part of the ``external.rb``, like external calls, but they ``yield`` unifications instead of return values.
+A semantic attachment implementation is part of ``external.rb``, like external calls, but implemented to ``yield`` unifications instead of ``return`` values.
 Since all variables are Strings the user must replace the free variables, empty Strings, before yielding without parameters.
 The same semantic attchment can be used to match different permutations of which variables are ground or free.
 An example of semantic attachments is available at [examples/search_circular](examples/search_circular).